kabakadev/trivia_app/README.md

 2. **cd into the directory**:

+After the cloning is complete, there should ba a new directory, you can go into it by:

 ```bash
   cd trivia_app
 ```

 3. **Install Dependencies**:
    This project does not have external dependencies outside the Python standard library.
 Ensure you have Python 3.8+ installed.
    You can use pip to target the exact version of the current python used in this project which is Python 3.8.13 or installing the latest version of python from the python.org website.

 4. **Run the Application**:
    Run the following command to start the program:

    ```bash